abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Follow account

 Follow the given account.
 Can also be used to update whether to show reblogs or enable notifications.
+Version history:  0.0.0 - added\\ 3.3.0 - added `notify`\\ 3.5.0 - deprecated `follow` scope. now additionally accepts `write`\\ 4.0.0 - added `languages`

 ### Example
 ```dart